fdebijl/mog/README.md

 # Mog

 Opionated mini-ODM and collection of MongoDB utils.
-Mostly for use in my own projects but you might find it useful as a boilerplate CRM for small projects.
+Mostly for use in my own projects but you might find it useful as a boilerplate ODM for small projects.

 ### Installation:
 ```